edgarcosta/crystalline_obstruction/README.md

 # crystalline_obstruction

 This package computes an approximation the crystalline obstruction map on its space of Tate classes.
-This gives rigorous upper bounds on the middle geometric Picard number of a given projective hypersurface or the geometric Picard number of Jacobian variety.
+In practice, this gives rigorous upper bounds on the:
+ - middle geometric Picard number of a given projective hypersurface;
+ - the geometric Picard number of a Jacobian; or
+ - the dimension of the geometric endomorphism algebra of a Jacobian by working on H^1(A) x H^1(A).

 For more details see: